Q: What is the Nigeria Public Relations Week?

 Q: What are the benefits of attending?

-Delegates can expect to discover the value of public relations through case studies, workshops, learn from renowned speakers, gain practical tools, expand their network, and contribute to Nigeria's growth agenda.
+Delegates will gain insights into the global and Nigerian agribusiness sector and discover new business opportunities.
+Participants will also experience the practical value of public relations through case studies and workshops, learn from renowned speakers, gain practical tools, expand their professional networks, and contribute meaningfully to Nigeria’s growth agenda.

-Q: Are there special programs for young professionals?
+Q: Are there special programmes for young professionals?

-Yes, Day 1 is devoted to engaging young professionals and students to help them better understand the craft and interact with mentors.
+Yes.
+Day One is dedicated to engaging young professionals and students, helping them better understand the craft and interact directly with mentors.
 Young professionals will also benefit from masterclasses and breakout sessions throughout the Week.

 Q: How is hospitality arranged?